claranet/fame/README.md

 ### Log queries requirements

 The query must contain the columns `metric_value` with a metric value and `timestamp` with the datetime of the metric to send.
-The others columns must be strings and are treated as dimensions for the metric.
+The other columns must be strings and are treated as dimensions for the metric.

 For Log Analytics queries, you must specify a time range in your query to avoid retrieving and sending a huge amount of data.

 ## How to deploy